 Poor Dental Habits Cause Halitosis

 What are the causes of foul breath?
 Flossing and brushing your teeth daily will prevent food particles from becoming lodged between teeth and gums.
 Without complete oral hygiene, the food debris left behind will start to attract bacteria creating a foul odor.
 Additionally, scraping your tongue is vital to removing the bacteria deposits that collect on the taste buds on back of your tongue.
-You can use a tongue scraper or the bristles of your toothbrush to scrub your tongue.
+Use a tongue scraper or the bristles of your toothbrush to scrub your tongue.
 Most modern toothbrushes come with a tongue scraper on the back side of the brush.

 Tooth Decay Causes Mouth Odors